ngriebenow/tuwien-ase-purradise-java-angular-android-doc/process/guidelines/Coding-Guidelines.md

 Method names are typically verbs or verb phrases.
 For example, sendMessage or stop.

-Underscores may appear in JUnit test mehtod names.
+Underscores may appear in JUnit test method names.

 ### Constants
 Constant names use CONSTANT_CASE.